chef/chef-workstation/www/site/content/docs/reference/config.md

 token="ABCDEF0123456789"
 ```

-#### Option: url
+#### url

+Description
-* Description: URL of an Automate [data collection](https://automate.chef.io/docs/data-collection/) endpoint.
+: URL of an Automate [data collection](https://automate.chef.io/docs/data-collection/) endpoint.
 This URL is provided to the target host, allowing them to report in to Automate when `chef-run` is used to converge the targets.
-* Default: not set
-* Valid values: A valid automate data collector endpoint.
-* Used by: `chef-run`
-* Notes: A valid token generated by automate is required.
+A valid token generated by automate is required.

+Values
+: A valid automate data collector endpoint.

+Default
+: not set.

+Used by
+: `chef-run`

-#### Option: token
+#### token

+Description
-* Description: An Automate [API token](https://automate.chef.io/docs/api-tokens/#creating-a-standard-api-token), used on target host to authenticate to the `url` provided.
+: An Automate [API token](https://automate.chef.io/docs/api-tokens/#creating-a-standard-api-token), used on target host to authenticate to the `url` provided.

-* Default: not set
+Values
-* Valid values: A valid token generated by Automate.
+: A valid token generated by Automate.

+Default
+: not set.

+Used by
-* Used by: `chef-run`
+: `chef-run`
-* Notes:

-### [dev]
+### dev

 These options are intended for development and troubleshooting of Chef Workstation tools.
 Their usage is not supported and is subject to change.